jalaj-pandey/mcp-basic/README.md

 # MCP Basic Project

-This repository contains a basic implementation of the MCP (Microservice Control Plane) framework.
-This guide will walk you through the steps to clone the repository, set up a virtual environment, and run the project.
+This repository contains a basic implementation of the MCP (Model Context Protocol).
+This guide will walk you through the steps to clone the repository, set up a virtual environment, and run the MCP project.

 ## Steps to Set Up the Project